SciML/ColPrac/README.md

 ## Guidance on automatically enforcing guidelines

-Many of these guidelines can be enforced automatically.
+Many of these guidelines can and should be enforced automatically.

 - **GitHub:** [Defining the mergeability of pull requests](https://help.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests)
 - **Bitbucket:** [Suggest or require checks before a merge](https://support.atlassian.com/bitbucket-cloud/docs/suggest-or-require-checks-before-a-merge/)